junsupan/TensorPCA/README.md

 ## Citing

 If you use TensorPCA in an academic paper, please cite

-Babii, Andrii, Eric Ghysels, and Junsu Pan. **"Tensor Principal Component Analysis."** *arXiv preprint arXiv:2212.12981* (2022). https://arxiv.org/abs/2212.12981
+Babii, Andrii, Ghysels, Eric, and Pan, Junsu. **"Tensor Principal Component Analysis."** *arXiv preprint arXiv:2212.12981* (2022). https://arxiv.org/abs/2212.12981

 If you have any question, please contact junsupan1994@gmail.com